murdockfpv/murdockfpv.github.io/_posts/2021-01-04-FPV-shopping-list.md

 * The world of freestyle FPV and drone racing is a completely different world compared to the type of flying a Mavic does.
 Your goal as an FPV pilot is to get as close to your subjects as possible and do flips and acrobatics.
 * You may have seen [JohnnyFPV](https://www.youtube.com/watch?v=jJyPa7KIu6I&start=317 "JohnnyFPV YouTube Channel") on YouTube -- that style of flying looks like so much fun and it just isn't possible to do with the Mavic.
 * The Mavic doesn't allow itself to become upside-down (_something that happens halfway into a flip_).
 My Mavic Air 2 automatically stabilizes very well, and it is simply impossible to do flips.
 This is perfect for a lot of situations, especially photography.
 * Flying Freestyle FPV you are **guaranteed** to crash your drone.
-You are almost guaranteed to crash your drone **multiple times** per "session", flying freestyle or racing.
+You are almost guaranteed to crash your drone **multiple times** per "session", while flying freestyle or racing.

 {% include simpleimage.html img_url="https://github.com/murdockfpv/murdockfpv.github.io/blob/master/images/list-2021-01-03/26_drone_pile.jpg?raw=true" description="Crashed drones!"%}